 Persons who are not EU-nationals (including Liechtenstein, Norway, Iceland), not international applicants with a degree from a German school abroad and also not international applicants with a German "Abitur" or equivalent prospective students can gain admission within this quota.
 A seperate application is not necessary.
 Please apply only by using the online application procedure.

 Advance quota for hardship cases (5 % of places)

 A hardship application is a precautionary application for exemption from the general selection criteria.
 That is why case law imposes strict requirements for recognition of hardship.
-Hardship criteria may include special social and family circumstances and health considerations of the applicant's that require him or her to take up the specified course of study immediately.
-The hardship application must be freely formulated and submitted along with the application documents by July 15.
+Hardship criteria may include special social and family circumstances and health considerations of the applicant's that require her or him to take up the specified course of study immediately.
+The hardship application must be submitted during the online application and by July 15.
 An incomplete hardship application with, for example, missing documents will not be considered.
 The special rules for hardship application will give more information (PDF in German).